 With this background, a set of experimental infrastructures, here depicted in Fig. 1, has been defined and scheduled in Romania [1] with the main goal to speed-up the design, safety assessment and licensing process of ALFRED reactor:

-ATHENA will be a pool facility for large-scale testing of prototypic components and operating procedures in representative conditions;
+ATHENA (Advanced Thermo-Hydraulics Experiment for Nuclear Application) will be a pool facility for large-scale testing of prototypic components and operating procedures in representative conditions;

 CHEMLAB will be a broad-scope laboratory on the chemistry of HLMs and materials science, for the characterization, qualification and calibration of solutions in support of the Research Infrastructure;

-ELF will be a pool facility for long-term (endurance) experiments, to characterize the components and systems for use in real reactors from a performance point of view;
+ELF (Electrical Long-running Facility) will be a pool facility for long-term (endurance) experiments, to characterize the components and systems for use in real reactors from a performance point of view;

 HANDS-ON will be a facility devoted to the testing and qualification of systems and procedures for the handling of core elements from the reactor to the containment and vice versa;

-HELENA2 will be a loop facility, capable of operating in forced and natural circulation, for full-scale testing of core elements and their complete thermal-hydraulic characterization;
+HELENA2 (Heavy Liquid Metal Experimental Loop for Advanced Nuclear Applications 2) will be a loop facility, capable of operating in forced and natural circulation, for full-scale testing of core elements and their complete thermal-hydraulic characterization;

 MELTIN’POT will be a hot facility to characterize the behaviour of fresh/irradiated fuels and radioactive elements upon interaction with Lead in postulated accidental conditions.